-The experimental campaign was conducted in the laboratories of the University of Calabria and was divided into two well-defined steps.
-Using the same construction process, two masonry walls were made following the patent of Engineer Pasquale Frezza [40].
+The experimental campaign was conducted in the laboratories of the University of Calabria and was divided into two welldefined steps.
+Using the same construction process, two masonry walls were made following the patent of the engineer Pasquale Frezza [28].
 The first was tested by diagonal compression test and stopped after the specimen collapsed.
 The second specimen was tested in the same way, but was first damaged and then repaired with Basalt Fiber Reinforced Cementitious Matrix (B-FRCM).
-After that, the test was repeated until collapse of the reinforced masonry wall.
+After that, the test was repeats until collapsed of the reinforced masonry wall.